-The Company is of the opinion that it has sufficient working capital to cover the working capital needs for a period until end of Q3 2019.
-The Company will need to obtain another financing to continue after this date.
+Taking into account the proceeds of the Private Placement which will be paid on 1 July 2019, the Company is of the opinion that it has sufficient working capital to cover the working capital needs for a period of at least 12 months following the date of publication of the Prospectus.
+The Company will need to obtain another financing to continue after end of July 2020.